JhonatasMenezes/JhonatasMenezes/README.md

 ---
 I'm learning about AI with NEAT lib in Python.
 There is my first project/contact with AI on a game called Flappy Bird.
 Check it [here.](https://github.com/JhonatasMenezes/Projetos_Python/tree/main/projetos_IA/flappy_bird)

-I was also working in to refactor the above project.
-Check it [here.](https://github.com/JhonatasMenezes/Projetos_Python/tree/flappy_bird_refactor/projetos_IA/flappy_bird) It is another branch.
+I'm also learning how to refactor a code and working in to do this the above project.

 ---
 I worked in a well project, that actually, consisted on create 8 projects being 4 for backend and 4 for their GUI's.